Objectives of the service

 Image credit: McKenzie Intelligence 2020

 Space Added Value

-Space based data is at the heart of MIS Intel’s mission, and emerging data and imagery sources that will enhance the capability of GEO will be constantly scanned.
-The system is also designed to be future proofed so that as more cutting-edge space data sources become available, these can be incorporated.
+Space based data is at the heart of our mission, and we will be constantly scanning for emerging data and imagery sources that will enhance the capability of GEO.
+The system is also future proofed so that as more cutting edge space data sources become available, we can incorporate them.

-High resolution imagery is essential for customers to understand the situation on the ground and for the GEO service to perform analysis on.
-Between 1 Gbyte and 4 Gbyte of EO data is required per event supplied by Maxar.
+High resolution imagery is essential for our clients to understand the situation on the ground and for us to perform analysis on, and we require between 1 Gbyte and 4 Gbyte per event.
+We have a valued partnership with Maxar currently.

-This data is supplemented with ESA Sentinel -1 for Radar data and Sentinel-2 for 12 Band imagery.
+We supplement this data with ESA Sentinel -1 for Radar data and Sentinel-2 for 12 Band imagery.
 Dependant on the task, this can be a single tile at 1Gb or multiples depending on the area to be covered.
-LANDSAT-8 from USGS (United States Geological Survey), and ICEYE for SAR imagery is also used.
+We also use LANDSAT-8 from USGS (United States Geological Survey), and ICEYE for SAR imagery.

 Image credit : McKenzie Intelligence Services

 - The FR milestone review meeting has been successfully performed remotely.

 - The Pilot Study and beta phase testing of the GEO system has been completed.
 This involved 16 users from various roles within the insurance market over a 5 week period.
 The user feedback has resulted in minor adjustments to the system interface and backend with “hot fixes” pushed live in the final week of July.